sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

   Typically, building the documentation using LaTeX and dvipng takes longer and uses more memory and disk space than using MathJax.

+- :envvar:`SAGE_SKIP_TESTS_BLOCKS` - if this is "True", when building
+  the reference manual, do not include any "TESTS" blocks in docstrings.
+The default behavior is to include those blocks.

 - :envvar:`SAGE_DOCBUILD_OPTS` - the value of this variable is passed as an argument to ``sage --docbuild all html`` or ``sage --docbuild all pdf`` when you run ``make``, ``make doc``, or ``make doc-pdf``.